Top 5 Most Costly Car Repairs

 Many people assume that their car insurance will cover everything that goes wrong with their vehicle.
 However, there are actually a lot of things that insurance does not cover.
 Insurance policies do not cover the repairs after a mechanical breakdown and will only cover repairs after a collision.
 This is where an extended car warranty or vehicle service contract comes in.
 These types of coverage offer protection against repairs in the event of a mechanical breakdown.
 You can also enjoy a host of perks such as flat tire service, towing services, and trip interruption.
 As a result, extended auto protection can give you peace of mind knowing that you are covered in case your car suffers a mechanical failure.

-At Chaiz, we are America’s first fully online comparison marketplace for vehicle service contracts.
+At Chaiz, we are America's first fully online comparison marketplace for vehicle service contracts.
 We work with providers across the country to offer you the best protection for your vehicle.
 With our extended auto protection search engine, you can compare plans from different providers to find the best coverage for your needs.
 Protect your vehicle today by visiting chaiz.com.
-Thank you for watching.
-Please like & subscribe.